intmus/intas19-20/_25-introduction-non-diatonic/dictation4.md

 Polyrhythms are *not* difficult if you figure them out using a little easy math.
 - First, figure out what the two numbers have in common.
 For two against three, that number is six, because 2+2+2=6 and 3+3=6.
 - Use that common number as your subdivision.
-Therefore, for two against three, subdivide the measure in six: "One-and-two-AND-three-and" will help you divide three into two, wherease "One-and-A-two-AND-a" will divide two into three.
+Therefore, for two against three, subdivide the measure in six: "One-and-two-AND-three-and" will help you divide three into two, whereas "One-and-A-two-AND-a" will divide two into three.
 - Some people find mnemonic devices useful in internalizing the "global rhythm" of the polyrhythm.
 For example, "Nice cup of tea" (quarter, eighth, eighth, quarter) is a commonly-used mnemonic device for two against three.

 **Prepared Material**